 The San Onofre Bluffs camping area is next to those beautiful sandstone bluffs.
 All campsites include a fire pit and picnic table.
 The campground offers cold outdoor showers and chemical toilets.
 No RV hookups are available, but there is an RV dump station.

 San Onofre is crazy popular, and camping reservations fill up way ahead of time.
 Your best bet is to make reservations seven months ahead, which is the earliest time allowed.
-Learn about how to make California state park reservations.
-To be ready in time to snag a spot before they're all gone, pick your target sites before the reservation window opens by checking the campground map ahead of time.
+To be ready in time to snag a spot before they're all gone, pick your target sites before the reservation window opens.

-What You Need to Know Before You Go to San Onofre Beach
+What to Know Before You Go to San Onofre Beach

 - Parking is limited, and it fills up on a busy day.
 Some visitors report being disappointed and leaving, just because they got tired of circling the lot, looking for a spot.